 The number of pedestrians has been increasing all throughout Georgia as more people choose to walk for health or recreational reasons.
 The City of Atlanta has especially taken extra efforts to become a more walker friendly town.
 Therefore, as a pedestrian, you should be aware of the protections and rights afforded to you under Georgia laws.
 Learning about these laws will help you obey traffic rules as well as keep you safe.

 First of all, pedestrians have the right of way on a marked crosswalk in Georgia.
 If you are already waking on the crosswalk, then all motorists must stop and yield to you.
-The law requires a motorist to stop and remain stopped while the pedestrian is crossing the road.
+The law requires the driver of a car to stop and remain stopped while the pedestrian is crossing the road.
 The motorist can only resume driving when the pedestrian has safely completed crossing.
-That means that a motorist can’t try to squeeze by you, or barely give you any room to squeeze by them while they are on the road.
+This essentially means that a motorist can’t try to squeeze by you, or barely give you any room to squeeze by them while they are on the road.

 There are many times, however, when collisions do occur between pedestrians and motorists, and sometimes, they are at least partially the fault of the pedestrian.
 A classic example is an accident involving a pedestrian crossing the road outside of a marked and designated crosswalk.

-Being involved in an accident that was at least partially caused by you, does not, however, nullify your chances of recovering damages in the accident.
+Being involved in an accident that was at least partially caused by you, does not, however, mean that you cannot seek compensation if you were injured in the accident.
 If the accident was also the fault of the motorist in question, you may still be able to recover damages for your losses in the crash.
-However, the damages recoverable will be reduced by the percentage of your fault in causing the accident.
-In other words, the court will calculate the percentage of your fault.
+However, the damages you recover will be reduced by the percentage of your fault in causing the accident.
+In other words, the court will calculate the percentage of your fault and factor that in for the amount of compensation you recover.
 If you are found 30 recent at fault in the accident, then your damages will be reduced by 30 percent.

 However, if you were found to be more than 50 percent at fault in the accident, you may not be eligible to recover any damages at all.
 These rules fall under Georgia’s comparative negligence laws which hold that the plaintiff’s or injured party’s damages may be reduced by the percentage of his fault in causing the accident.